-Nar ne of Director Dr. Shao Yongxin Dr. Ong Siew H Dr. Ng Chin Siau (j) knowith con ether he has ever, to his wledge, been concerned in the management or duct, in Singapore or ewhere, of the affairs of:- No No Yes [Query by IRAS:] Between July and September 2006.
-Dr. Ng was queried by IRAS on certain of his then partnership income (prior to the corporatisation of Q&M Singapore's dental clinics, they operated as sole proprietorships and partnerships.)
-The inquiry is related to the omission of certain dental clinics to register for the collection of GST.
-The inquiry by IRAS was resolved with certain of Q&M Singapore's shareholders, including Dr. Ng, agreeing to pay the uncollected-GST personally.
-There was no culpability impugned on any of the relevant shareholders as no penalty and/or fines were imposed by IRAS on them.
-After the final payment in May 2007, IRAS closed the matter. (iii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No No
+Name of D irector Mr. Chua Ser Miang Professor Chew Chong Yin knov the Sing ether he has ever, to his wledge, been concerned with management or conduct, in apore or elsewhere, of the irs of:- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or Yes.
+Mr. Chua Ser Miang was an independent director of Yamada Green Resources Ltd ("Yamada Green") from September 2013 to March 2021.
+In September 2018, the audit committee of Yamada Green engaged Foo Kon Tan LLP to conduct an investigation into the disposal of bamboo plantations by the company without the Board's prior knowledge and approval.
+The key findings were announced on 28 January 2019.
+On 30 September 2022, SGX reprimanded the former Executive Director of Yamada Green for breaches of certain listing rules arising from the disposal of the bamboo plantations.
+As an independent director, Mr. Chua was not involved in the management or the operations of the company, and he was not a subject of the abovementioned investigations.
+No (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, No No

-Name of Director Dr. Shao Yongxin Dr. Ong Siew Hwa Dr. Ng Chin Siau (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
-No No No (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No Yes [Query by IRAS:] Between July and September 2006.
-Dr. Ng was queried by IRAS on certain of his then partnership income (prior to the corporatisation of Singapore's dental clinics, they operated as sole proprietorships and partnerships.]
-The inquiry is related to the omission of certain dental clinics to register for the collection GST.
-The inquiry by IRAS was resolved with certain of Q&M Singapore's shareholders, including Dr. Ng, agreeing to pay the uncollected-GST personally.
-There was no culpability impugned on any of the relevant shareholders as no penalty and/or fines were imposed by IRAS on them.
-After the final payment in May 2007, IRAS closed the

-Name of Director Dr. Shao Yongxin Dr. Ong Siew Hwa Dr. Ng Chin Siau Breaches of Section 133 of the SFA: In February 2017, Dr. Ng was issued with a supervisory warning from the Authority with regard to breaches of Section 133 of the SFA in connection with his failure to make timely disclosures of changes in his interest in the securities of Q&M Singapore within two (2) business days of such changes.
-The authority issued the supervisory warning to Dr. Ng to comply with section 133 of the SFA and other applicable laws and regulations at all times, and represented that it will not take further regulatory action in respect of the late disclosures.
-Disclosure applicable to the appointment of Director only Not applicable As this relates to the re-appointment of director Not applicable As this relates to the re-appointment of director Not applicable As this relates to the re-appointment of director Any prior experience as a director of a listed company?
-If yes, please provide details of prior experience.
-If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+Nam e of Director Mr. Chua Ser Miang Professor Chew Chong Yin in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No Disclosure applicable to the appointment of Director only Not applicable As this relates to the re-appointment of director Not applicable As this relates to the re-appointment of director orior experience as a director of a company? - , please provide details of prior rience. on the direct the E relevation direct please state if the director has ded or will be attending training he roles and responsibilities of a tor of a listed issuer as prescribed by exchange.
+Please provide details of ant experience and the nominating mittee's reasons for not requiring the tor to undergo training as prescribed e Exchange (if applicable).

-The directors are pleased to present their statement together with the audited consolidated financial statements of Aoxin Q & M Dental Group Limited (the "Company") and its subsidiaries (collectively, the "Group") and statement of financial position and statement of changes in equity of the Company for the reporting year ended 31 December 2023.
+The directors are pleased to present their statement together with the audited consolidated financial statements of Aoxin Q & M Dental Group Limited (the "Company") and its subsidiaries (collectively, the "Group") and statement of financial position and statement of changes in equity of the Company for the reporting year ended 31 December 2024.